 The conclusion of the research so far is not to generate a fear among employees and employers as there is likelihood of many other factors that can cause or trigger development of rheumatoid arthritis but be mindful and reduce the known risk factors in order to prevent any chance of developing rheumatoid arthritis.

-A program to identify and mitigate the threat to health by airborne particles should be established in both in offices and factories, especially as silica, asbestos, organic solvents and motor exhaust are known to negatively impact health.
+A program to identify and mitigate the threat to health by airborne particles should be established by the OH physician in both in offices and factories, especially as silica, asbestos, organic solvents and motor exhaust are known to negatively impact health.
 An Occupational Hygienist (Industrial Hygienist) can support such a program!

 To know more, contact